 It’s been said that a rising tide lifts all.
 And it’s important we consider strengthening intergenerational connections and foster the growth of balanced, and complete, communities.

-——— Written by Alfred Burgesson, former Intern, NATIONAL Public Relations
+——— Alfred Burgesson is a former Intern at NATIONAL Public Relations